SAP-archive/teched2020-DEV261/README.md

 ## Requirements

 The requirements to follow the exercises in this repository are:
-- [ ] Have a Kyma runtime deployed in your SAP Cloud Platform account ([trial](http://a.com) or CPEA-based [account](https://blogs.sap.com/2020/05/13/sap-cloud-platform-extension-factory-kyma-runtime-how-to-get-started/)). **This will take 1-2 hours to complete!**
+- [ ] Have a Kyma runtime deployed in your SAP Cloud Platform ([trial](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/ccb83c700e8d4bb8aa545d7307b8b08a.html) account or CPEA-based [account](https://blogs.sap.com/2020/05/13/sap-cloud-platform-extension-factory-kyma-runtime-how-to-get-started/)). **This will take 1-2 hours to complete!**
-- [ ] Have `kubectl`installed on your local machine following [this tutorial](http://a.com)
+- [ ] Have `kubectl`installed on your local machine following [this tutorial](https://developers.sap.com/tutorials/cp-kyma-download-cli.html)

-To make full use of this hands-on session, the following tools shoud be ready as well:
+**To make full use of this hands-on session**, the following tools shoud be ready as well:
 - [ ] [Docker](https://www.docker.com/) installed with a valid public account
 - [ ] [GIT](https://git-scm.com/downloads) installed
 - [ ] [Golang](https://golang.org/doc/install) installed